 What's going on?

-Just wanted to let you know that there's a lot of strife going on out there between husbands and wives that find their selves on opposite sides of the table here.
+Just wanted to let you know that there's a lot of strife going on out there between husbands and wives that find themselves on opposite sides of the table here.

-Well, what so what's happening since the election, what happened?
+Well, so what's happening since the election, what happened?

 Well, the night of the election, once it was called, she basically ran after me with a baseball bat saying you people have destroyed the country.

-Uh so I came straight back to work, and it's just so she literally chased you around your house with a baseball bat.
+So I came straight back to work, and it's just you around your house with a baseball bat.

 She's that angry about Donald Trump.